 There is a picnic area on the fourth floor.
 You can also take a picnic to St John's Gardens, which is opposite to the World Museum.

 The Community Base on the fourth floor can be used as a prayer room if requested.
 Please ask at the information desk.

 There are a limited number of blue badge parking spaces on William Brown Street, outside the museum.
 These are owned by Liverpool City Council and we cannot reserve them for visitors.
 The road surface is cobbled.

-Wheelchairs are available to borrow from the cloakroom at the main entrance.
+Wheelchairs are available to borrow - ask at the information desk.

 Deaf and hearing impaired visitors

 Some videos and interactives throughout World Museum have subtitles or British Sign Language.